jzzheng22/hlp21-project-group-3/doc/symbol.md

  - Used to find wires connected to a symbol.

 *Optional interface functions*

-These are called by adidesh20's BusWire and implemented in JEMerrick's Symbol:
+These are called by BusWire and implemented in JEMerrick's Symbol:
 `Symbol.getPortWidth (model : Model) (pId : CommonTypes.PortId) : int`
  - Returns width of specified port.

 `Symbol.getHostId (model : Model) (pId : CommonTypes.PortId) : CommonTypes.ComponentId`
  - Returns the ComponentID which the PortID belongs to.
+ - This function is also called by jzzheng22's Sheet

 ## Messages
 **Received from Sheet via BusWire**